jesperancinha/jeorg-spring-test-drives/LogBook.md

 From this day onwards I will make sure to bring this whole project up to dat as much as possible but please expect some discrepancies.

+Exercises and themes removed:

+1. WebSecurityAdapter - This has been migrated to a Security Filter Chain
+2. OAuth2 Resource service - OAuth2 with a resource server (i.e. database with tokens) has finally been deprecated and many functionalities have been removed.
+Modules 4-8 and 4-9 have been namely removed.

 ### Communication 1

 It is important to take note that none of the examples presented are thought to become production versions of any sort